-We would like the opportunity to continue to fine tune some technical provisions, including section 4(a), to insure that the implementation of the exchange is correctly and appropriately completed.
+We would like the opportunity to continue to fine tune and clarify some provisions, including section 4(a), to insure that the implementation of the exchange is correctly and appropriately completed.
+Finally, we would like to work with the sponsors and the Committee on new maps for the legislation.
+It is our understanding that a number of technical corrections need to be made to the maps.